zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 > - A. Store the files on Amazon S3 with a lifecycle policy that moves objects older than 2 years to S3 Glacier.
 > - B. Store the files on Amazon S3 with a lifecycle policy that moves objects older than 2 years to S3 Standard-Infrequent Access (S3 Standard-IA)
 > - C. Store the files on Amazon Elastic File System (Amazon EFS) with a lifecycle policy that moves objects older than 2 years to EFS Infrequent Access (EFS IA).
+＝＞is incorrect because the maximum days for the EFS lifecycle policy is only 90 days.
+The requirement is to move the files that are older than 2 years or 730 days.
 > - D. Store the files in Amazon Elastic Block Store (Amazon EBS) volumes.
 Schedule snapshots of the volumes.
 Use the snapshots to archive data older than 2 years.
 > - E. Store the files in RAID-striped Amazon Elastic Block Store (Amazon EBS) volumes.
 Schedule snapshots of the volumes.
 Use the snapshots to archive data older than 2 years.